 Step 7: Packaging

-Once all tests have been passed with flying colors, each section is carefully packaged with bubble wrap/foam wrap/cardboard boxes, etc., to ensure it reaches its destination intact without any issues during transport.
+Once all tests have been passed, each section is carefully packaged with sturdy steel straps/ pallets, etc., to ensure it reaches its destination intact without any issues during transport.

 - The type of steel grating required

-Three types of steel grating are welded steel grating, press-locked, and swage locking.
+Three types of steel grating are welded steel grating, press-locked grating, and swage-locked grating.
 Each type has advantages and disadvantages that Clients should consider before making a decision.

 - The size and shape of the grating